Informfully/Informfully.github.io/docs/index.md

 ![img/informfully_assets/informfully_app_screens.png](img/informfully_assets/informfully_app_screens.png)

 The Informfully platform allows you to push algorithmically curated text, image, audio, and video content to users and automatically generates a detailed log of their consumption history.
-It is a domain-agnostic and platform-independent solution to fit your specific needs.
+It is a domain-agnostic, platform-independent solution that fits your specific needs.
 The platform was designed to accommodate different experiment types through versatility, ease of use, and scalability.
 It features three core components: